 After you set up the SNS topic and Lambda function and create the access key, you can configure Amazon SNS notifications in USM Anywhere.

-- Navigate to SETTINGS > NOTIFICATIONS.
+- Go to Settings > Notifications.

 - Select the AWS Region name.